captain-proton/aggriot-sensorknoten/ArduinoLoRaSensorBox/README.md

 > cd Sensorknoten/ArduinoLoRaSensorBox

 # Build and upload
-> platformio run --target upload
+> platformio run --environment uno_box_office_node_1 --target upload

 # Enter the upload port if more than one device is connected
-> platformio run --target upload --upload-port [/dev/...]
+> platformio run --environment uno_box_office_node_1 --target upload --upload-port [/dev/...]

+# There may be an error on build, if any library is missing and was not automatically loaded
+# These libraries must be installed
+> platformio lib install <id>

 # Monitor device
 > platformio device monitor